 It’s important that alongside our extra freedoms, we take the responsibility of not bringing the virus to the often remote communities we visit.

-Always follow the government guidelines around travel and household mixing for the area you are travelling from, travelling through, and travelling to.
+Always follow the government guidelines around travel and household mixing for the area you are traveling from, traveling through, and traveling to.

 Let’s all do our bit to keep this virus at bay and keep tourism safe and open for good.
 Please also follow the instructions in shops, accommodation and shared spaces.